lighthousemontessori/lighthousemontessori.github.io/connect.md

 Contact
 -------

+Contact us here</a> <a href="https://www.legup.care/seattle/ballard/daycare/lighthouse-montessori">
-Contact us by email at info@lighthousemontessori.com or by phone at 206-201-1730 We are located at: 7005 24th Ave NW Seattle, WA
+We are located at: 7005 24th Ave NW Seattle, WA

 <a name="tour"></a>